coronalabs/corona-docs/markdown/guide/monetization/IAP/index.markdown

 </div>
 <div class="docs-tip-inner-right">

-Together, the above properties should be sufficient to display an informative product listing to the user/player, but you may want to consult the documentation for [iOS][api.library.store.event.productList.products], [Android][plugin.google-iap-billing.event.productList.products], and [Amazon][plugin.amazon-iap-v2.event.productList.products] to inspect additional properties.
+Together, the above properties should be sufficient to display an informative product listing to the user/player, but you may want to consult the documentation for [iOS][api.library.store.event.productList.products], [Android][plugin.google-iap-billing-v2.event.productList.products], and [Amazon][plugin.amazon-iap-v3.event.productList.products] to inspect additional properties.

 </div>
 </div>